 The Cochrane Schizophrenia Group is concerned with the evaluation of the prevention, treatment and rehabilitation of people with non-affective, functional, psychotic illnesses.

-The treatment of people with schizophrenia is a major focus of the CSzG, but it is also concerned with the care of those suffering from unspecified ‘chronic/severe’ mental illnesses and non-organic, schizophrenia-like conditions under the Group’s umbrella.
+The treatment of people with schizophrenia is a major focus of the CSzG, but it is also concerned with the care of those with unspecified ‘chronic/severe’ mental illnesses and non-organic, schizophrenia-like conditions.
 These include:

 - The evaluation of the care received by people with a primary diagnosis of schizophrenia compounded depression, substance misuse or specific problematic behaviours such as fire setting or aggression.

 - Evaluating the management of problems associated with interventions for schizophrenia or chronic/severe mental illness, such as the adverse effects of medications prescribed.

 - Collating the best evidence of the effects of approaches and interventions for people with serious mental illnesses and their carers.

 - We have undertaken reviews of diagnostic tests relevant to people with schizophrenia.